0x-eof/onefox/README.md

 # onefox
 A `userChrome.css` tweak that merges the Firefox address bar (URL bar) and tabs into a single unified row.
-Designed with a strict focus on minimalism, stability, and visual consistency.
+Designed with a strict focus on minimalism and visual consistency.

 ---